 Both routes into uniform begin with a discussion with your Commanding Officer.
 The uniformed life isn’t for everyone, or you may have specific interests that would be suited for one role and not the other, so it is important to figure out what’s best for you before putting in an application.

 If you wish to become an SNCO, after speaking to your OC you will put in your paperwork to Wing Headquarters.
 After an interview with the Wing Commander and Wing Warrant Officer, you will officially be appointed as an Acting Sergeant and will receive a letter in the post telling you when you are allowed to begin wearing your uniform.
-Within one year, you must attend a SNCO Staff Initial Course (SSIC) at RAF Cranwell in order to drop your ‘Acting’ rank.
+Within one year, you must attend a Combined Initial Course (CIC) at RAF College Cranwell in order to drop your ‘Acting’ rank.

 If you wish to become an Officer, after completing all of the necessary paperwork you will have a filter interview with the Wing Commander and a Wing Staff Officer.
-If successful, you will then attend the Officer and Aircrew Selection Centre for 1.5 days at RAF Cranwell.
-If you pass selection, you will be appointed as an Acting Pilot Officer and must attend the Officer’s Initial Course (OIC) at RAF Cranwell within one year.
+If successful, you will then be put forward to attend a Regional Commissioning Board Interview with the Group Captain and two other senior officers, normally Wing Commanders.
+If successful, you will be appointed as an Acting Pilot Officer and must attend the Combined Initial Course (CIC) at RAF College Cranwell within one year.

 Senior Non-Commissioned Officer (SNCO)

-Click here to read Sgt Robinson’s testimony about what it’s like to be an NCO in the RAFAC.
+Click here to read Sgt Robinson’s testimony about what it’s like to be an SNCO in the RAFAC.